robsco/youtube-dl-cgi-chrome-extension/README.md

 Sub folders are created with the datestamp.

+Edit popup.js in the chrome-extension folder and modify the serverScript variable to point to where you setup the CGI script.

 In Chrome, navigate to chrome://extensions, tick the checkbox for "Developer Mode", then click the "Load unpacked extension" button, and navigate to the chrome-extension folder in this checkout.